830 Data Security and Management

 Authority: Approved by the Board of Trustees

 Institutional data are a valuable resource to Indiana State University.
 The environment for data security is complex and constantly changing.
-A variety of federal, state, and industry regulations establish both personal and institutional responsibility for data security.
+A variety of international, federal and state laws, and industry regulations establish both personal and institutional responsibility for data security.
 In addition to these, ethical and professional considerations create an obligation for all members of the ISU community to care for institutional data with the highest levels of awareness and best practices.

 830.1.2 Definition of Institutional Data.
-Indiana State University institutional data are data that are:
+Indiana State University institutional data are data element which satisifies one or more of the following criteria:

-- Substantive, reliable, and relevant to the planning, managing, operating, documenting, staffing, or auditing of one or more major administrative functions of the University; or
+- Used directly or indirectly for the planning, managing, operating, documenting, staffing, or auditing of one or more major administrative functions of the University; or

 - Used to derive any data element that fits the above criteria.